-Toshiba's shares tank as nuclear worries intensify

-Shares in the troubled Japanese conglomerate plunged as much as 10% Tuesday after it failed to report earnings at the scheduled time.
-The company wasn't able to say when the information would be made available.

-Toshiba (TOSBF) had been expected to report a massive loss tied to its takeover of a U.S. nuclear construction business.
+Toshiba chairman steps down as company takes $6.3B hit from nuclear unit

+The massive hit dragged the struggling conglomerate to a net loss of $4.4 billion for the nine months ending December 31, raising concerns about whether it can survive its latest financial woes.

+Chairman Shigenori Shiga is resigning to take responsibility for the widening crisis, Toshiba (TOSYY) said late Tuesday.
+The bombshell announcements capped a manic day during which the company's stock plunged as much as 10% after it missed its own deadline to report earnings.

-The iconic Japanese firm warned in late December that it would lose several billion dollars from having to write down the value of the nuclear business.
-Unconfirmed reports in recent weeks said the hit could be north of $6 billion.
+The iconic Japanese firm first warned in late December that it would lose several billion dollars from having to write down the value of the U.S nuclear construction business acquired in 2015.
+But the figure it announced Tuesday was even bigger than initially feared.

-But rather than giving investors clarity on the matter, Toshiba left them hanging Tuesday.
-Its shares are now down 47% since news of the problems at its nuclear business first emerged.
+Toshiba shares closed down 8% for the day and have almost halved in value since news of the massive loss first emerged.

+The company said the numbers it announced Tuesday are only provisional.
+It doesn't expect to be able to announce audited results until it's finishing investigating concerns about the accounting process at the U.S. nuclear division.

 Related: Uranium stocks are booming, thanks to Trump

-The delayed earnings weren't the only bit of unsettling news circulating Tuesday.
+The earnings report and high level resignation weren't the only bits of unsettling news circulating Tuesday.

-The Nikkei newspaper reported that Toshiba would warn that it may not be able to keep operating as "a going concern," raising fears of bankruptcy.
+The Nikkei newspaper reported that Toshiba could warn that it may not be able to keep operating as "a going concern," raising fears of bankruptcy.

 Toshiba declined to comment on the report.